+SMART Short-term Medium-term Long-term

-Action Short-term outcome Medium-term outcome Long-term outcome Email my councillor.
-I receive a positive email response from them.
+objective outcome outcome outcome

+Email three council officials about the problem and request a meeting by [DD/MM/YY] l receive a positive email response from them.
 We have a face-to-face meeting with tangible outcomes.
 As a result, the council implement changes that solve the problem.